-As technology and capabilities increase so are our eco-friendly label printing techniques.
-In this post we will explore more and some newer aspects of this greener approach to printing: the use of biodegradable materials.
+As technology and capabilities increase so do our eco-friendly label printing techniques.
+In this post, we will explore more and some newer aspects of this greener approach to printing: the use of biodegradable materials.
 We look at biodegradable label parts in the form of:

 - Recyclable paper products